pensjonatus/flash-fiction/blog/a-handful-of-petals.md

 ---
-title: 'A Handful of Petals'
+title: A Handful of Petals
 date: '2014-06-22'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 We were having a great time playing tennis in the garden.
 And when we sat down